A Man Could Get Killed: Production

+Scenes were filmed in Rome and Lisbon.
+The working title was Welcome, Mr. Beddoes.

 The cast had a falling out with director Cliff Owen, who was replaced by Ronald Neame in July 1965.
-Neame recalled that co-stars James Garner and Tony Franciosa did not get on well and their fight in the film became a real brawl.
+Neame recalled that co-stars James Garner and Tony Franciosa did not get on well, and their fight in the film became a real brawl.

-Garner calls the film "disappointing" although he says he enjoyed playing backgammon with Melina Mercouri and her husband Jules Dassin.
+Garner calls the film "disappointing", although he says he enjoyed playing backgammon with Melina Mercouri and her husband Jules Dassin.
 He did admit to punching Tony Franciosa, claiming it was because he "kept abusing the stunt men" and would not pull his punches in fight scenes.

 It was the last film Sandra Dee made under contract to Universal.
 According to a 1965 interview with the actress, she "begged [the producers] not to make [her] do the picture.
 So I spent a miserable four months in Lisbon, little fishing villages and in Rome, making a picture that should have taken eight weeks.
 We had two changes of directors, and I ended up playing Come September all over again."

 Soundtrack

 The score for A Man Could Get Killed was composed by Bert Kaempfert, with the assistance of Herbert Rehbein, and recorded under the musical direction of Universal's Joseph Gershenson.
-It introduced the melody of the song "Strangers in the Night", which was initially to be sung by Melina Mercouri, but she insisted that her voice would not fit to the melody and it should be given to a man.
-Eventually, the version by Frank Sinatra became a global number one hit and is now considered a standard of easy listening music.
-The tune, listed in the original sound track as "Beddy Bye", permeates the movie and won the 1967 Golden Globe Award for "Best Original Song in a Motion Picture", beating "Un homme et une femme" by French orchestra leader Francis Lai, "Born Free" by John Barry, which won the 1966 Academy Award for Best Original Song, "Alfie" by Burt Bacharach, and "Georgy Girl" by Tom Springfield, all from the eponymous movies, the latter two also having been Oscar nominees in 1966.
+It introduced the melody of the song "Strangers in the Night", which was initially to be sung by Melina Mercouri, but she insisted that her voice would not fit to the melody, and it should be given to a man.
+Eventually, the version by Frank Sinatra became a global number-one hit and is now considered a standard of easy listening music.
+The tune, listed in the original sound track as "Beddy Bye", permeates the movie and won the 1967 Golden Globe Award for Best Original Song in a Motion Picture, beating "Un homme et une femme" by French orchestra leader Francis Lai, "Born Free" by John Barry, which won the 1966 Academy Award for Best Original Song, "Alfie" by Burt Bacharach, and "Georgy Girl" by Tom Springfield, all from the eponymous movies, the latter two also having been Oscar nominees in 1966.

-The overall score of the movie, often resorting to Latin and even seemingly Greek influenced imagery, had a more mixed reception.
+The overall score of the movie, often resorting to Latin- and even seemingly Greek-influenced imagery, had a more mixed reception.
 The soundtrack LP - in fact a rerecording of the score - was produced by Milt Gabler and recorded at Polydor Studios in Hamburg, Germany.
 It was originally released on an LP by Decca (Decca DL 74750) and on a CD in 1999 by Taragon Records, then combined with Bert Kaempfert's LP Strangers in the Night, originally released in 1966 (Decca DL 74795).

+Home Media

+On 16 June 2026, A Man Could Get Killed was officially released on Blu-ray by Kino-Lorber, in association with Universal Pictures.
+This is the film's first legal home video release.